openSUSE/news-o-o/_posts/2010-06-05-opensuse-weekly-news-issue-126-is-out.markdown

 ####  [Sascha Manns: openSUSE Wiki Transition (little Report)](http://saigkill.wordpress.com/2010/06/01/opensuse-wiki-transition-little-report/)

 "Since a few month we are working inside the wiki.
 As you are maybe know, the sites under en.opensuse.org should moved to en.opensuse.org.
-So it isn™t so that it sounds like many work, it IS many work.
+So it isnâ€™t so that it sounds like many work, it IS many work.
 I think, we have thought that it is lesser work, but now we are in the middle of that, and we must show forward to the End of it.
 In the Past many little gnomes was very active in that work like: henne, rupert, rajko, jon, christian, thomas, michl, frank and from our german wiki team: uwe, marcel and open_assistant has done a great work.
 So i would like to thank all of our Contributors.
 If i have forgotten anyone in the List, thats my error. (...)"
 </td>
 </tr>
 </tbody>